Bipolar Disorder Pharmacotherapy: Lithium, Valproate, and Atypical Antipsychotics

 Lithium: The Reference Standard

-Lithium remains the only mood stabilizer with consistent evidence for reducing suicide risk in bipolar disorder, with a meta-analysis by Cipriani et al. (2013) demonstrating a 60% reduction in suicide and deliberate self-harm (OR 0.13, 95% CI 0.03-0.66).
-For acute mania, lithium achieves response rates of 40-50% as monotherapy, with optimal serum levels of 0.8-1.2 mEq/L. The BALANCE trial (2010) demonstrated superior relapse prevention with lithium plus valproate combination versus valproate monotherapy (HR 0.59, 95% CI 0.42-0.83), though lithium monotherapy was noninferior to the combination.
+Lithium remains the only mood stabilizer with consistent evidence for reducing suicide risk in bipolar disorder, with a meta-analysis by Cipriani et al. (2013) demonstrating an 87% reduction in odds of suicide and deliberate self-harm (OR 0.13, 95% CI 0.03-0.66)[1].
+For acute mania, lithium achieves response rates of 40-50% as monotherapy, with optimal serum levels of 0.8-1.2 mEq/L. The BALANCE trial (2010) demonstrated superior relapse prevention with lithium plus valproate combination versus valproate monotherapy (HR 0.59, 95% CI 0.42-0.83)[2], though lithium monotherapy was noninferior to the combination.

 Monitoring requirements include serum lithium levels every 3-6 months at steady state, renal function (creatinine and eGFR), thyroid function (TSH), and calcium annually.
 The risk of lithium nephropathy with chronic use (estimated at 1.2% progression to stage 4 CKD over 20 years)[1] must be weighed against its unparalleled anti-suicidal efficacy.